btq-ag/QLDPC/README.md

 # Quantum Low-Density Parity-Check (LDPC) Codes
-###### Revolutionary Non-Local Resource Implementation for Fault-Tolerant Quantum Computing
+###### Non-Local Resource Implementation for Fault-Tolerant Quantum Computing

 ![Cavity Cooperativity Analysis](Plots/cavity_cooperativity.png)

 ## Objective

-This repository implements visualizations and analysis of breakthrough quantum Low-Density Parity-Check (qLDPC) codes, focusing on the revolutionary 2020-2022 constructions that achieved asymptotically good codes with linear distance and constant rate.
-The implementation emphasizes **Brennan et al.'s cavity-mediated approach** for non-local gate implementation, representing a paradigm shift from surface codes toward scalable fault-tolerant quantum computing.
+This repository implements visualizations and analysis of breakthrough quantum Low-Density Parity-Check (qLDPC) codes, focusing on the 2020-2022 constructions that achieved asymptotically good codes with linear distance and constant rate.
+The implementation is based on [Brennen and Gopi's cavity-mediated approach](https://arxiv.org/abs/2409.05818) for non-local gate implementation, representing a paradigm shift from surface codes toward scalable fault-tolerant quantum computing.

 The core breakthrough addresses the fundamental challenge in quantum error correction: achieving **linear distance** $d = \Theta(n)$ and **constant rate** $R = \Theta(1)$ simultaneously, as described by the quantum Singleton bound: